yaoliliu/DanceGRPO-kontext/README.md

 The Multi-reward training code and reward curves can be found [here](https://github.com/XueZeyue/DanceGRPO/issues/19).

 ### Important Discussion
 Thanks for the issue from [@Yi-Xuan XU](https://github.com/xuyxu), the results of more reward models and better visualization on FLUX can be found [here](https://github.com/XueZeyue/DanceGRPO/issues/36).
+We also support the pickscore for FLUX with `--use_pickscore`.

 ## Acknowledgement
 We learned and reused code from the following projects: